 While the Constitution is the supreme law of the land, most of the specific, day-to-day rules and regulations that bring order to American society are not included in the Constitution itself.
 These “ordinary” laws are creations of the Congress, state legislatures, and city councils.1

 Why is legislation so important?

 It is important because these “ordinary” laws created by our government bodies give us freedom or regulation, and because they are created by our elected representatives, thus reflecting our personal involvement (or lack of involvement) in the process of politics.

-Today we are increasingly wondering what happened to those days of individual freedom and strong social morality.
-Regulation increases with every election cycle as our representatives try to protect us from ourselves and from the increasing decay in pubic society.
+Today, we are increasingly wondering what happened to those days of individual freedom and strong social morality.
+Regulation increases with every election cycle as our representatives try to protect us from ourselves and from the increasing decay in public society.
 The more we separate religion (spirituality) and politics, the deeper we go into social decay.

 The “ordinary” laws we allow to govern us set the course of our society and determine the history we make.
 Legislation can bring positive change if we understand the core issues that are destroying us and come together as a people to find moral and legislative solutions.

 We fully understand that one cannot legislate morality.
 However, when spiritual awakening and revival come, positive legislation always follows.
 History shows this repeatedly.